 Plastics and the single-use packaging in body care and cleaning products create a ton of waste.
 Refinement House in Montrose has a solution.
 Founded by Wenting Xie in 2017, the business has a refill station so you can bring your reusable container and stock up on your needs.
 You’ll find tooth tablets (chew a tablet and brush), household cleaners, and no-tox shampoos.
 You’ll also find a variety of other products to make your home less wasteful – from reusable bags to bamboo toothbrushes and utensils.
 Refinement House is open on weekends from 11 a.m. to 6 p.m. and on weekdays by appointment.
 You’ll also find them in farmers markets and pop-ups, including a permanent pop-up at Tenfold Coffee.

-This collection of shops in Houston Heights just opened to the public, bringing a carefully curated selection of sustainably and ethically made gifts, home goods, food, cleaning supplies, and clothing.
+This collection of shops in Houston Heights brings a carefully curated selection of sustainably and ethically made gifts, home goods, food, cleaning supplies, and clothing.
 Owner Destiny Ellis wanted to create a lifestyle store where she would want to shop at.
 To her, that meant a place where no matter what you were purchasing, you could do so knowing where the item was made and how.
-Divided into three shops – Market, Atelier, and Home – the Asch Building on Studewood is set to become a great place to shop in Houston.
+Divided into three shops – Market, Atelier, and Home – the Asch Building on Studewood is a great place to shop in Houston.

 Have you noticed how much food waste you produce?
 Turn that organic waste into high nutrient soil with the help of Happy Earth Compost, a Houston-born curbside compost service.
 Instead of sending everything to the landfill, you can collect your compostable waste and Happy Earth Compost will pick it up weekly, monthly, or bi-monthly.
 You can also drop off your compost at local farmers markets and places like the Houston Arboretum.
 Bonus: Members can request free finished compost.